uozrobotics/hackathon2025_ws/doc/challenge.md

 We provide the path that the robot have to follow throughout the challenge.
 This path passes through the farm plot, a building and a sloping area.
-The trajectory is not perfect, however, as it does not follow the rows of plants in the plot exactly.
+The trajectory does not exactly fit the crop rows in the plot.
+As a result, following perfectly the absolute path will lead to crushing plants of interest
 We also provide some ROS nodes:
 * `robot_to_world_localisation` to fuse odometry, GNSS and IMU using a Kalman filter
 * `path_matching` to compute the lateral and angular deviation to the path